makrai/notes/levin05-ch3-current.md

 * all the entailments entering into each proto-role carry equal weight, yet, as
-  * Dowty; “causation has priority over movement, since movement is an Agent Proto-role entailment only when it is not caused by another participant.
+  * Dowty; “causation has priority over movement, since movement is an Agent Proto-role entailment only when it is not caused by another participant
-  * Schlesinger; “cause has more weight than change when these compete” (1995).
+  * Schlesinger; “cause has more weight than change when these compete” (1995)
     * proposes that “assignment to the A-case is determined by three factors:
       * the relative strength of the features;
       * their number; and
       * their differential weights” (1995), while
   * Dowty; “I also would not rule out the desirability of ‘weighting’
   * Ackerman and Moore (2001), Davis (2001), and Davis and Koenig (2000)
-    * primacy of the cause entailment.
+    * primacy of the cause entailment
-* When an agentive verb is causativized in languages which allow productive morphological causativization, the new cause argument invariably becomes the subject of the derived pred, regardless of the number of Agent Proto-role entailments carried by the subject argument of the base verb.
+* When an agentive verb is causativized in languages which allow productive morphological causativization, the new cause argument invariably becomes the subject of the derived pred, regardless of the number of Agent Proto-role entailments carried by the subject argument of the base verb
   * eg even if the base verb requires that its subject be
     * sentient, as in _The frosty weather made her cough_ or, even
     * sentient and volitional, as in _The cold weather made her run faster_